Denzlingen: Civil parish

-The last elections (25 May 2014) led to the following allocation of seats:
+The last elections (09 June 2024) led to the following allocation of seats:

-FWG now contains Bürgeraktion Pro Storch which held 2 seats and had 9.8% of the votes in 2009; the calculations in the table are based only on the FWG result from 2009.

 Mayor

-After the death of mayor Lothar Fischer in April 2009, Markus Hollemann (ÖDP) was elected as his successor on 19 June 2009.
+After the latest election for major (11.05.2025), Fabian Egle is now major of Denzlingen.

 Coat of arms

 The coat of arms of Denzlingen is Or a bend gules (the coat of arms of Baden) impaling Azure a plowshare argent.
 The town's seal shows the same, and dates to 1458.

 Twin cities

 Denzlingen is twinned with four European cities: